 In general, Art.
 13 TVTG specifies the legal requirements for an entry in the TT Service Provider Register.
 Some requirements are the following, however this is not an exhaustive list:

-Further, AML requirements are linked to the registration under the TVTG.
+Further, AML requirements are generally linked to the registration under the TVTG.
 Consumer protection/e-commerce requirements must be observed as well.

 The experts from Gasser Partner provided the input.